-Exact allocations for climate in the FY2021/22 budget are unclear, however, the ‘Climate partnerships’ budget line (previously included in ‘Other Sectoral Programs’) which falls within ‘Indo-Pacific Sectoral Programs, records a doubling in allocations compared to FY2020/21.
+Exact allocations for climate in the FY2022/23 budget are unclear, however, the ‘Climate partnerships’ budget line shows an increase in allocations of 13% compared to FY2021/22.
 Allocations now amount to A$40 million (US$28 million) to support low emission and climate-resilient investment in the Indo-Pacific.
 The Prime Minister also announced A$80 million (US$56 million) under this initiative, mainly to help establish a regional carbon trading scheme.

 While climate change was not mentioned among the six priorities in Australia’s development policy between 2014 and 2020, more recent developments indicate that Australia’s attention to the issue is increasing.
-Australia’s newly launched development policy, ‘Partnerships for Recovery: Australia’s COVID-19 Development Response’ policy (launched May 2020), does not name climate change among the three pillars of Australia’s Department of Foreign Affairs and Trade (DFAT) development strategy for the next two years, but ‘Climate change adaptation’ is listed as a component of the government’s plan to foster resilience in the Indo-Pacific. , A 2017 Foreign Policy White Paper named climate change alongside “Islamist terrorism” as a significant force shaping the world, highlighting Australia’s framing of the issue in terms of regional security.
+Australia’s newly launched development policy, ‘Partnerships for Recovery: Australia’s COVID-19 Development Response’ policy (launched May 2020), does not name climate change among the three pillars of Australia’s Department of Foreign Affairs and Trade (DFAT) development strategy, but ‘Climate change adaptation’ is listed as a component of the government’s plan to foster resilience in the Indo-Pacific.
+A 2017 Foreign Policy White Paper named climate change alongside “Islamist terrorism” as a significant force shaping the world, highlighting Australia’s framing of the issue in terms of regional security.
 In November of 2019, DFAT released the Climate Action Strategy for 2020 to 2025.
 This document signals the escalating threat that climate change poses to sustainable development, particularly in countries of high priority within Australian foreign policy (namely the Indo-Pacific).

 The Strategy names three key objectives: 1) Supporting partner countries to adapt to climate change and climate-related impacts; 2) Promoting lower-emissions development in the Indo-Pacific; and 3) Supporting innovative solutions to climate change, including those that engage private sector investment.
-In line with these priorities, in March of 2021, the Australia government announced the Australian Climate Finance Partnership (ACFP), established in partnership with the Asian Development Bank (ADB), which will provide up to A$140 million (US$97 million) Private Sector Mobilisation Climate Fund, which will be used to encourage private sector investments in low emissions, climate-resilient solutions for the Pacific and Southeast Asia.
+In line with these priorities, in March of 2021, the Australia government announced the Australian Climate Finance Partnership (ACFP), established in partnership with the Asian Development Bank (ADB), which will provide up to A$140 million (US$97 million) to accelerate private sector investment in low emission, climate-resilient solutions for Pacific island countries and Southeast Asia.